Skylarking: Background

-Guitarist Dave Gregory was a fan of Rundgren's music, particularly since hearing the 1978 album Hermit of Mink Hollow.
-His bandmates were not as familiar with the producer.
+Guitarist Dave Gregory was a fan of Rundgren's music, particularly since hearing his 1978 album Hermit of Mink Hollow, though his bandmates were not as familiar with Rundgren.
 For bassist Colin Moulding, "I'd seen him on stage, on TV, with his Utopia stuff, and I thought it was way over the bastard top ...
 Then Dave started playing me one or two things.
-I heard 'I Saw the Light," and I thought, 'Christ, that's a really good song!'
-I didn't know he had that side to him.
+I heard 'I Saw the Light,' and I thought, 'Christ, that's a really good song!'
+I didn't know he had that side to him."
 All that Partridge knew about Rundgren was his solo album Something/Anything?
 (1972).
 Gregory urged the group to work with him: "I reminded Andy that Todd had produced one of his favourite New York Dolls records New York Dolls, 1973].
 In the absence of any better alternatives, he agreed."
 Once contacted, Rundgren offered to handle the album's entire recording for a lump sum of $150,000—including tape costs, studio hire, lodging, and his production fee—which the band accepted.